If the Pacific Northwest is good, the more Pacific Northwest you can get is better, right?

 3. Cost Of Living

 I will say this for Amazon, the advent of Prime has revolutionized life in much of Alaska.
+Gone are the days of paying $20 for a gallon of milk.

 Although, even before Amazon, life in Ketchikan wasn’t as difficult as it is in truly rural Alaska.
 Sure, the cost of living is a bit higher due to shipping costs but things are not impossible to get.
 Ketchikan has a Walmart after all.